Current Work

 2. Translation of Automotive Features from Matlab's Stateflow to SMV: mdl2smv

-We have created a tool to translate automotive features designed in Stateflow into SMV that we call mdl2smv.
+We have created a tool mdl2smv to translate automotive features designed in a subset of the Stateflow language into the notation of Cadence SMV.
 The translated SMV models will allow us to verify properties of the automotive features at the same level of description as the design, so that the findings of our analysis can be applied to the design of the final automotive components.
-A couple of papers on this topic are summarized next.
-NOTE: For a description of our translator implementation, as well as more information about the supported Stateflow elements, its limitations and the semantics issues, please look at the mdl2smv implementation page.

 The description of how the elements of Stateflow are mapped to elements in the SMV notation to translate feature design models in Matlab’s Stateflow have been publised in the Proceedings of the 26th International System Safety Conference (ISSC 2008).